ioquatix/decode/README.md

 ## Usage

-Please see the documentation wiki.
+Please see the <a href="https://ioquatix.github.io/decode">project documentation</a> or run it locally using `bake utopia:project:serve`.

 ## Contributing

+We welcome contributions to this project.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)